goalie-jay/cathode/DOCUMENTATION-CORE.md

 *	Description: Converts the supplied object to a byte and returns the result.
 If conversion is impossible, void is returned
 *	Additional notes: Conversion is defined for the following types: integer, float, byte, filehandle, and alphanumeric string

+#### ByteArrSmall(obj)

+*	Arguments: obj (any)
+*	Returns: array, void
+*	Description: Converts the supplied object into its 32-bit binary representation.
+If conversion is impossible, void is returned
+*	Additional notes: ByteArrSmall() is currently only supported for integers

+#### ByteArr(obj)

+*	Arguments: obj (any)
+*	Returns: array, void
+*	Description: Converts the supplied object into its 64-bit binary representation.
+If conversion is impossible, void is returned
+*	Additional notes: ByteArr() is currently only supported for integers and floats

 #### Integer(obj)

 *	Arguments: obj (any)